groonga/groonga/doc/source/reference/commands/ruby_eval.rst

 ``script``
 """"""""""

-It specifies the Ruby script which you want to evaluate.
+Specifies the Ruby script which you want to evaluate.

 Return value
 ------------